prnake/Comment9/README.en.md

 ## Demo

-We deployed a demo using Comment9, providing [danmaku wall](https://comment.pka.moe/#/wall/demo/screen), [danmaku list wall](https://comment.pka.moe/#/list/demo/screen), [danmaku video player](https://comment.pka.moe/#/player/demo/screen), [danmaku web page sender](https://comment.pka.moe/#/wall/demo/user/userpass) and Telegram bot [@comment9_bot](https://t.me/comment9_bot) for testing, and you may need to send your own danmakus to see the effect.
+We deployed a demo using Comment9, providing [danmaku wall](https://comment.pka.moe/#/Wall/demo/screen), [danmaku list wall](https://comment.pka.moe/#/List/demo/screen), [danmaku stream player](https://comment.pka.moe/#/Player/demo/screen), [danmaku web page sender](https://comment.pka.moe/#/Sender/demo/user/userpass) and Telegram bot [@comment9_bot](https://t.me/comment9_bot) for testing, and you may need to send your own danmakus to see the effect.

-You can also directly visit the [danmaku wall](https://comment.pka.moe/#/wall/test), [danmaku list wall](https://comment.pka.moe/#/list/test) and [danmaku video player](https://comment.pka.moe/#/player/test) to see the effect when there are many danmakus.
+You can also directly visit the [danmaku wall](https://comment.pka.moe/#/Wall/test), [danmaku list wall](https://comment.pka.moe/#/List/test) and [danmaku stream player](https://comment.pka.moe/#/Player/test) to see the effect when there are many danmakus.

 Below is a screenshot of the web backend management system of Comment9